riturajtiwari/FCND-Controls-CPP/README.md

 ### Position/velocity and yaw angle control (scenario 3) ###
+#### My Notes ####
+Implemented altitude control based on my previous Python implementation.
+I used `CONSTRAIN()` to limit the commanded velocity to be within the min/max range for ascent/descent rate.
+This was initially done as a PD controller.

+Similarly, laterial positon control was implemented by porting over the exercises from the Phython notebook.
+This is a PD controller with lateral XY acceleration constrained to `maxAccelXY`.
+For some reason, the advise of velocity gains being 3-4 times of the position gains did not work for me.

+#### Original Text ####

 Next, you will implement the position, altitude and yaw control for your quad.
 For the simulation, you will use `Scenario 3`.
 This will create 2 identical quads, one offset from its target point (but initialized with yaw = 0) and second offset from target point but yaw = 45 degrees.